Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Introduction

 \subsection{Overview of research methods and findings}

-From a study design perspective, to establish valid causal conclusions, our research methods not only circumvent some common issues in randomized controlled trials (RCTs), but also alleviate the concern of unmeasured confounding bias issues in observation studies.
+To systematically examine the causal effects of statin usage on T2D risk from observational data, we propose a novel study design which not only circumvent common issues in RCTs but also alleviate the concern of unmeasured confounding bias.

-On the one hand, while existing studies often investigate the adverse effects of stains on T2D risk in RCTs with limited sample sizes, our study design leverages the large PHS biobank with linked EHR data, providing robust evidence for assessing the heterogeneous adverse effect of statin use from observational data.
-Concretely, we extract and link genotype information and diagnostics from consented subjects in the Partner Health System(PHS) biobank and EHR data respectively, which leads to an EHR virtual cohort of $17,023$ subjects, a much larger cohort than those from usual clinical trials, and $337$ features; see Section \ref{Sec:data-description} for detailed descriptions.
-Compared to study cohorts enrolled in RCTs, our study cohort can be a more representative sample of the general population.
+On the one hand, while existing studies often investigate the adverse effects of stains on T2D risk in RCTs with limited sample sizes, our study design leverages the large PHS biobank with linked EHR data, providing robust evidence for assessing the adverse effect of statin usage.
+We extract and link genotype information together with diagnostics from consented subjects in the Partner Health System(PHS) biobank and EHR data, respectively.
+This leads to an EHR virtual cohort of $17,023$ subjects, a much larger cohort than those from usual clinical trials, and $337$ features; see Section \ref{Sec:data-description} for detailed descriptions.
+Compared to study cohorts enrolled in RCTs, our study cohort can be a more representative sample of the general population (see Table \ref{tab:demo} for the demographics of our study cohort).